antleaf/doapr/webroot/content/repositories/ssrn.md

 withdrawal_authorisation: Author or Platform
 withdrawal_policy: 'Yes'
 integrations:
-- :service: plumx_metrics
+- service: plumx_metrics
-  :feature: usage_metrics
+  feature: usage_metrics
-  :description:
+  description:
 features:
-- :feature: search_engine
+- feature: search_engine
-  :description: Browse papers by Network & Subject Area or Advanced Research
+  description: Browse papers by Network & Subject Area or Advanced Research
-- :feature: usage_metrics
+- feature: usage_metrics
-  :description: Paper Statistics are captured on every Abstract Page.
+  description: Paper Statistics are captured on every Abstract Page.
 Metrics include
     usage data (article views and downloads) and other article-level metrics (Citations).
     Those are visible to everyone
-- :feature: endorsement
+- feature: endorsement
-  :description: Linked to Elsevier plateform
+  description: Linked to Elsevier plateform
-- :feature: comms_social_networking
+- feature: comms_social_networking
-  :description: 'Paper''s public abstract page select the share options located in
+  description: 'Paper''s public abstract page select the share options located in
     the upper right hand corner of the page.
 Share your research directly to Facebook or Twitter by clicking on the appropriate icon.
 Another option is to email the document''s url to a colleague.
 Curated eJournal Site Subscriptions.
 Conference